- Getting around Toronto

 - If you do not have exact change for cash fare at subway stations, give your money to the fare collector and s/he will give you change for the entire amount, from which you will deposit your fare into the box.
 The collector does not deposit your fare for you!
 Do not just take the change and go through, because you have not paid.

 - Transfers must be taken from the stop where you BEGIN your trip.
 If you will be transferring to/from a bus or streetcar and you are not sure if you will need a transfer, make sure you take one just in case.
 You do not need a transfer to switch subway lines.

 - Flying home?
 TTC is a great, cheap way to get to the airport.
 Take the subway to Kipling and catch the airport express bus.
 Allow extra time at rush hour.

-Cycling events: Toronto cyclists love to get together.
-Events include ‘The Coldest Day of the Year Ride’ (January 30th, the statistically coldest day for Toronto), Critical Mass (last Friday of the month at Bloor and Spadina at 6), and various events during Bike Month (usually held in May).
+Toronto cyclists love to get together.
+Events include ‘The Coldest Day of the Year Ride’ (January 30th, the statistically coldest day for Toronto); Critical Mass (last Friday of every month at Bloor and Spadina at 6); Artspin; and other events during Bike Month (usually held in May).

 Miscellaneous: If you are a hard-core cyclist you should check out Jet Fuel on Parliament south of Wellesley.
 It is the original Toronto bike courier coffee spot and still boasts excellent espresso and a bike team.